Planning Stampede 2026?

 11) 🗡️FREE ESCAPE ARTIST SHOW: See “Jaws of Death” show featuring professional escape artist Dean Gunnarson at the BMO Centre Stage of Wonders (2-3 shows daily)

-12) 🍽️FREE KITCHEN THEATRE: See live kitchen creations on the lower level of The Big Four Roadhouse (5 shows daily)
+12) 🍽️FREE KITCHEN THEATRE: See live kitchen creations on the lower level of The Big Four Building (5 shows daily)

-14) 🚜FREE AGRICULTURAL COMPETITIONS: From vintage tractor pull to heavy horse show, see competitions at the Nutrien Western Event Centre (various times daily)
+14) 🚜FREE AGRICULTURAL COMPETITIONS: From vintage tractor pulls to heavy horse shows, see competitions at the Nutrien Western Event Centre (various times daily)

 First step, decide if you want to go to the parade or not, if that’s important to you, anchor your visit around the first Friday and work from there.
 If the parade is not important to you, I would anchor my trip around the concert(s) I most want to see.
 For instance, you could decide to only go to the Stampede for the second weekend and skip the first weekend.